Infections in Newborns

-Babies often become infected while coming down the birth canal during delivery.
-This is called a “vertical” transmission.
-More occasionally, babies are infected before birth (“in utero”) or after birth.
-Infections acquired after birth are called “horizontal” transmission.
-Most neonatal infections are caused by bacteria.
-Infections can also be caused by viruses, and much less commonly, fungi.
+Neonatal infections can be caused by bacteria, viruses, or fungi.
 In some cases, different categories of infections can result in similar outcomes.
-For example, sepsis – an infection of the bloodstream that can lead to brain damage and other permanent, negative outcomes – can be caused by many different pathogens.
+For example, sepsis – an infection of the bloodstream that can lead to brain damage and other permanent, negative outcomes – can be caused by many different pathogens (1).

-Newborns that are infected may show the following symptoms:
+Newborns that are infected may show the following symptoms, among others (1, 2):

 - Decreased or elevated body temperature